 Where would you rather be?

-For curious new members, this flyer will give you some information about how we run as a club and important dates for our FREE BBQs and beginner-friendly trips: Bumbly Day Out and Carnage.
+For curious new members, this flyer will give you some information about how we run as a club although be minded it contains dates and trips from Semester 1.